 Further, a FreezeVariable provides access to all annotations defined by all elements mentioned within the freeze block.
 In case that different types of annotations for the same name are defined, just the first annotation definition in sequence of the elements of the freeze block is considered.

 Basic Types

+The following types represent basic types for configuration modelling.

 Real